Best Succulents To Put In Terrarium

 Because they are much smaller than a regular garden but…

-…provide optimal growing conditions for many plants with green color.
+…provide optimal growing conditions for many plants.

 Many people refer to them as mini-gardens or mini-greenhouses.